alesk/cv/README.md

 I enjoy working with honest, open minded people which value common goals above their individual interests.

-I put up [some code examples](GALLERY.md).
-Not all repositories are public, so please create github.com and bitbucket.org accounts and let me know your email so I can grant you access to the private ones.
+I put up *[some code examples](GALLERY.md)*.
+Not all repositories are public, so please create github.com and bitbucket.org accounts and let me know your email, so I can grant you access to the private ones.

 ## Skills cheatsheet